Runners Have An Increased Chance of Developing Plantar Fasciitis

 These collective actions at the cellular level alleviate pain and stimulate tissue regeneration, making Shockwave Therapy an effective tool when treating plantar fasciitis in runners.

 A gradual approach is best when considering a return to running with plantar fasciitis.
 Starting with a gentle jog-walk routine allows runners to respond to their body’s cues and avoid exacerbating the injury.
-Consulting with a physiotherapist is vital to determine the safest way to resume running, with treatments like taping, potentially aiding a quicker and safer return.
+Consulting with a physiotherapist is vital to determine the safest way to resume running, with treatments like taping potentially aiding a quicker, safer return.

 Gillet J found her damage was fixed “after only 3 sessions” and described it as the “best physio for runners.”
 JL Lee had a similar experience, stating her 9-month pain lessened significantly “in just 2 sessions” through HelloPhhysio’s targeted treatments.
 Others like Brian Chan and Alice Thain found their heel pain subsiding quickly after only a few sessions, after suffering for years with intermittent pain when standing or walking.